 The last bond election for the College was done in Fiscal Year 2013.
-The College conducted a tax-exempt refunding of the Series 2013 bonds for uniform interest cost savings that will result in a \$360,764 debt service savings over the next 15 years.
+The College conducted a tax-exempt refunding of the Series 2013 bonds for uniform interest cost savings that will result in a \$360,764 debt service savings over the last 15 years of the bonds' payment period.
 The refunding date of these Bonds was June 1, 2023, and will result in a present value savings as a % of the Refunded Bonds equal to 5.2%.